-AT&T's HTC Windows Phone 8X receiving GDR2 updateAlex Wagner - Deputy Managing Editor, News Desk
+AT&T's HTC Windows Phone 8X receiving GDR2 updateAlex Wagner - Editorial Director of News and Content

 Owners of non-Nokia Lumia Windows Phone hardware may be feeling a little left out after the Finnish firm began pushing its Amber update yesterday, but it turns out that there's another Windows Phone device that's receiving an update of its own.